clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 > ***Morale.*** In a fight, Kolyan would attempt to negotiate a peace—but keep one hand on his blade if necessary to defend himself or his neighbors.
 >
-> ***Relationships.*** Kolyan is the burgomaster of the village of Barovia, the biological father of Ismark Kolyanovich, the adoptive father of Ireena Kolyana, and the grandson of Ismark the Great.
+> ***Relationships.*** Kolyan is the mayor of the village of Barovia, the biological father of Ismark Kolyanovich, the adoptive father of Ireena Kolyana, and the grandson of Ismark the Great.

 > [!lore]+ **Alenka’s Grief**
 > Alenka is the sister of Anton Konstantinovich, a Barovian man married to Dezdrelda Konstaninova.
 Two nights ago, Anton and Dezdrelda mysteriously vanished in the middle of the night during the siege; their bodies were never found.
 Their loss has driven Alenka to grief and paranoia, and given her a desperate need to seek an end to the siege by any means possible.